Period Sex, Ampicillin and Two Other Birth Control Myths To Avoid

 While this sounds like an attractive solution, it is absolutely ineffective for that purpose.

-Ampicillin is an antibiotic that belongs to the same class as Penicillin and which we use for treating ear, throat or chest infections and more.
+Ampicillin is an antibiotic that belongs to the same class as Penicillin, which we use for treating ear, throat or chest infections and more.

 Simply put, it has no role in preventing an unwanted pregnancy after unprotected sexual intercourse.